-Our comprehensive approach to treating addictions is designed to develop self-awareness and impact the women’s thoughts, behaviours and their future.
+Adeara is designed to treat women from a bio-psycho-social-spiritual perspective.
+Our comprehensive approach to treating addictions is designed to develop self-awareness and impact a woman’s thoughts, behaviours and future.

 Our long-term program includes:

 - Safe and secure residence with 24/7 support

 - Child and parenting classes